seesmof/Norris-Quotes-Generator/README.md

 ## About

-This repository contains a very simple single-page app with a hello world and a button that prints a random joke from Chuck Norris.
+This repository contains a very simple single-page app with a button that generates a random joke from Chuck Norris.
 Made with React, TailwindCSS and Vite.
 Fully functional, fully responsive.

 ## Screenshots